 Swift changes, however, may not always be so well received.
 Unilever’s proposal to move out of London seems to have stunted affection across the UK, where after the announcement of scrapping the relocation plans perceptions jumped by 6.8 points – making Unilever the biggest riser of 2018.
 What may be even more interesting is that despite mounting negative news coverage around the restructuring and the retirement of the hero of conscious capitalism, Paul Polman – the consumer goods giant’s reputation never declined.
 Perhaps the brand’s continuous efforts to bolster reputation and secure integrity allows the public to give a little more benefit of the doubt.

 In contrast, EasyJet’s profits may have taken off, but the reputation seems to be on a slow descent.
 Whether people were put off by the 52% pay gap or the numerous cancellations due to strikes over the summer, it appears that brands built on low-price, low-value propositions may not enjoy the same benefit of the doubt as those with a sense of purpose.

-As we close the chapter on 2018, lessons from the UK suggest that what matters most to stakeholders is not what sector a company belongs to, or what crisis befalls it – but rather what it does and how it handles it.
+As we close the chapter on 2018, lessons from the most trusted and liked companies in the UK suggest that what matters most to stakeholders is not what sector a company belongs to, or what crisis befalls it – but rather what it does and how it handles it.